Cool Moves Volleyball

-Each session is about 1.5 hours long; every session has a section focused on skills followed by a progression into modified game play.
+Each session runs about 1.5 hours long; every session has a section focused on skills followed by a progression into modified game play.

-For 6-8 years old’s: this is an introduction to the sport of volleyball for the young.
+For 6, 7’s and 8 years old’s: Mini Volleyball is an introduction to the sport of volleyball for the young.
 It’s a fun and creative program.
 The program runs for about a one hour long, with the remainder of time used for eye-hand-ball coordination activities.

-For 9-10 years old’s: this is an introduction to the sport of volleyball providing activities while learning the movement needed to play the sport.
+For 9-10 years old’s: Atomic Smashball is an introduction to the sport of volleyball providing activities while learning the movement needed to play the sport.
 Co-ed participation.

-For 11-12-13 year old’s: this is the next progression in the development of a volleyball athlete.
+Smashball 12’s for 11 and beginning 12’s is the entry level in the development of a volleyball athlete.

-Canada’s national program for development is called “Elementary” and has been deemed to be the best for this age group.
-Development programs are about controlled training in a game environment and includes training with a certified coach, along with some game play.
+It’s all about controlled training with a purpose within a game time environment.
+Includes training with a certified coaches, along with some game play during the sessions.
 Each session has a progression of skills development and modified game play.
 Co-ed participation.

 Parent as coaches:

 Parents are encouraged to participate in their child’s development.
-Come in and join on the courts.
-Parents with volleyball knowledge are welcome to provide assistance during the program.
-Inquire with the coaching staff about participating.
+Parents with volleyball knowledge are more than welcome to provide assistance during the sessions.

 Funding assistance for the facility rental is provided